 Prior to establishing ACA, Campos's professional experience includes working as a senior designer and project manager at Atema Architecture in New York as well as with SHoP Architects and Brian Healy Architects, among others in Boston, San Francisco, New York, and Florence.

-Campos has taught design for 10 years in Architecture, urban design, Interior Design, Visual and Critical Studies, and 3D foundational studies at the graduate and undergraduate levels.
+Campos has taught design for over 10 years in Architecture, Urban Design, Interior Design, Visual and Critical Studies, and 3D foundational studies at the graduate and undergraduate levels.
 Prior to joining CCA’s faculty, she most recently taught at the Pratt Institute and Columbia University.

 At CCA Campos is currently teaching sophomore-, junior-, and senior-level Interior Design and materiality studios, sophomore Architectural studios as well as the Visual and Critical Studies Sites graduate seminar.